 A 12 volt power source is also required.

-I installed my Vevor 8KW portable diesel heater (click to view on Amazon) in a large storage compartment in my 24 foot Four Winds motorhome.
+I installed my Vevor 8KW portable diesel heater (click to view current model Amazon) in a large storage compartment in my 24 foot Four Winds motorhome.

-Because it’s so big it can easily fit my camping gear and still give enough space and airflow for the diesel heater to run properly and safely.
+Because it’s so spacious, it can easily fit my camping gear and still give enough space and airflow for the diesel heater to run properly and safely.

 (click links to view products on Amazon)

 - Fuel Filter – if the heater didn’t come with one already installed (click here to see fuel filter installation post).